 One of the stops on our honeymoon was Thailand.
-We landed in Bangkok, spent a few days there and then headed up to Kanchanaburi.((originally published on June 18th, 2011, this post has been updated to contain nutritional information and contains affiliate links for your convenience)
+We landed in Bangkok, spent a few days there and then headed up to Kanchanaburi.((originally published on June 18th, 2011, this post has been updated to contain nutritional information and contains affiliate links.)

 Even though you may never have heard of Kanchanaburi, you’d know it at once, if I whistled the theme song from “Bridge on the River Kwai” which was filmed there and where the Allied POWs built the bridge for the Burma Railway.
 Both Spencer and I love history and we wanted to visit the bridge, the Thailand-Burma Railway Museum and War Cemetery.
 Of the 60,000 Allied POWs who worked on the railway, 16,000 died, mostly British, Australian and Dutch.
 Only 356 were Americans.